Lewisham Council Homepage Skip navigation

 All requests for Family Help go through the Families First Contact Point (FFCP), where a member of the team will review the information and where possible contact the family to talk through the request.
 For families who may only need some advice and information, a member of the FFCP team will do this.
 This could be provided over the phone, online or through visiting the child and family.

-A lead Family Help Practitioner will be assigned to the child/ren to co-ordinate the plan and visit the family to support them.
-The plan will be regularly reviewed with the family and any other key friends and professionals that are playing an important role, for example a church, school or health visitor.
+A lead Family Help Practitioner will be assigned to the children to co-ordinate the plan and visit the family to support them.
+The plan will be regularly reviewed with the family and any other key friends and professionals that are playing an important role, for example, church, school or health visitor.

 What if someone is worried about the child’s safety?

-If at any point worries about the child’s safety arise, the Family Help Practitioner will consult with a social worker in one of the Multi-Agency Child or Adolescent Protection Teams.
+If at any point worries about the children’s safety arise, the Family Help Practitioner will consult with a social worker in one of the Multi-Agency Child or Adolescent Protection Teams.

-You can also make a referral for child safety via the Families First Contact Point (FFCP) online or during daytime hours from Monday to Friday 9am to 5pm.
+You can also make a referral for child safety via the Families First Contact Point (FFCP) during daytime hours from Monday to Friday 9am to 5pm.

-If you need to make a referral urgently outside of these hours, the out of hours team operates 6pm-8am Monday to Friday and from 8am Saturday until 8am Monday, and can also be contacted on 0208 314 6660.
+If you need to make a referral urgently outside of these hours, the Out of Hours Team operates between 6pm and 8am Monday to Friday and 8am Sat to 8am Monday and can also be contacted on 0208 314 6660.
 If a child is in imminent danger, contact the police immediately by calling 999.

 Can't find what you're looking for?
 Ask us anything